blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 $$
 </p>

-If the learner is invariant to the transform, the predicted probability distribution over class labels should be identical for the transformed and untransformed images.
-In that case, the KLD should be zero and greater than zero otherwise.**The higher the expected KL-divergence, the more the applied transformation impacts the network's predictions.**
+If the learner is invariant to the transformation, the predicted probability distribution over class labels should be identical for the transformed and untransformed images.
+In that case, the KLD should be zero and greater than zero otherwise.
+The higher the expected KL-divergence, the more the applied transformation impacts the network's predictions.

-The result: eKLD falls with class size, meaning the CNN does not learn that there are the same nuisance transformations on all images and therefore does not transfer this knowledge to the classes with less training data.
-It learns invariance **for each class separately**.
+The result: eKLD falls with class size.
+This implies that the CNN does not learn that there are the same nuisance transformations on all images and therefore does not transfer this knowledge to the classes with less training data.
+A CNN learns invariance **separately for each class**.

 {% include figure.html path="assets/img/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation/EKLD.svg" class="img-fluid" %}